 Chicago-based architects HBRA asked us to work with them to build a custom chair for the Bass/Cross Campus Library at Yale University.
-Aric Lasher of HBRA is as passionate about chairs as we are, and designed an elegant chair that truly fits with the Gothic style architecture of the library.
+Aric Lasher of HBRA is as passionate about chairs as we are; he has designed an elegant chair that truly fits with the Gothic style architecture of the library.

 The smooth, modest finials at the top draw the eye to the rails of the chair, centered by an archway that mimics the distinctive doorway curvature of Gothic chambers.
 Its back rails emulate elongated windows that lead to the comfortable seat.
 The stretchers, which are the horizontal beams near the bottom of the chair, also hark back to this design style.
 With the Eustis Joint these stretchers are not necessary for support, but we included them to complete the overall look.